openstack/glance-specs/specs/kilo/semver-support.rst

 libraries which have this functionality and there is no need to re-implement them.
 After some research it has been suggested to use "semantic_version" library which is available at pypi [2].
-This library is not present in openstack global requirements, so a patchset [3] has been submitted to add it there.
+This library is not present in OpenStack global requirements, so a patchset [3] has been submitted to add it there.

 To be able to sort these version objects in the database it is required to